Shopping cart abandonment is a hard reality for all eCommerce stores—even the ones with high traffic and huge customer volume.

 More important than the number, is the frequency of when you send these emails.

 As a rule of thumb, you should send about 3 cart abandonment emails, somewhere between 10 minutes to 1 hour from the trigger event (trigger event here being them abandoning your cart), 24 hours, and 3 days respectively.

 However, we would strongly advise you to experiment with your strategy and see what works best for your brand.
 As they say, there’s no one size fits all when it comes to business.

-Are Cart Recovery Emails GDPR Compliant?
+4. Are Abandoned Cart Recovery Emails GDPR Compliant?

+According to the European Union's definition of legal grounds for processing data, you are compliant as long as you have consent from the user to send those emails.
 However, make sure you’re not overdoing them as your customers would not shy away from marking your emails as spam.
 So do it only to the point it is actually necessary.